<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Belatedly the new Office of Local Government partly rebuilds such a capability, and the new Best Value Guidance mentions as an ‘indicator’ of failure, a tokenistic or minimalist approach to public engagement.

-Through stakeholder mapping there is, for the Low/Low quadrant, a lens through which to view how a consultor organisation approaches difficult issues.
+Through stakeholder mapping, there is, for the Low/Low quadrant, a lens through which to view how a consultor organisation approaches difficult issues.

 Is it respectful of the entire community, ensuring that information is easily available and that the consequences of proposals are easy to appreciate?

-Does it welcome participation or does it, either by accident or design deter people from involvement?
+Does it welcome participation, or does it, either by accident or design, deter people from involvement?
 Does it “invite” or does it “inhibit” participation?

 If large elements of the population do not respect our institutions, it undermines the legitimacy of those in authority.
-If we treat the electorate with contempt; if we lie to them, or even if we are just ‘economical with the truth’, it erodes any right we have to the respect of the public.
+If we treat the electorate with contempt, if we lie to them, or even if we are just ‘economical with the truth’, it erodes any right we have to the respect of the public.

-Those in the Low/Low quadrant may lack the motive to engage and argue their corner which impels those with a high ‘interest’ in the issues(s).
-Neither have they the clout of high influence.
+Those in the Low/Low quadrant may lack the motive to engage and argue their corner, which impels those with a high ‘interest’ in the issue (s).
+Neither have they the clout of strong influence.

 But they have the right to high standards of transparency, decision-making and public engagement/consultation.
 Stakeholder mapping is the opportunity to look at this group of people and to regard them as the bellwether of our reputation.